Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.1. Dependency Injection/DependencyInjection.md

 ```

-Keep in mind that, to make this work out of the box, your code must be compiled with the debug flag enabled so that Spri-
+Keep in mind that, to make this work out of the box, your code must be compiled with the debug flag enabled so that
-ng can look up the parameter name from the constructor.
-If you cannot or do not want to compile your code with the debug
+Spring can look up the parameter name from the constructor.
+If you cannot or do not want to compile your code with the
-flag, you can use the @ConstructorProperties JDK annotation to explicitly name your constructor arguments.
-The sample
+debug flag, you can use the @ConstructorProperties JDK annotation to explicitly name your constructor arguments.
+The
-class would then have to look as follows:
+sample class would then have to look as follows:
 ```java
 package examples;